 We recognise our Academy Governing body and L.E.A.D.
-Academy Trust has a strategic leadership responsibility for our academy’s safeguarding arrangements and must ensure they comply with their duties under legislation and must have regard to KCSiE 2023, ensuring policies, procedures and training in our academy are effective and comply with the law at all times.
+Academy Trust has a strategic leadership responsibility for our academy’s safeguarding arrangements and must ensure they comply with their duties under legislation and must have regard to KCSiE 2025, ensuring policies, procedures and training in our academy are effective and comply with the law at all times.

-The cademy governing body and L.E.A.D.
+The academy governing body and L.E.A.D.
 Academy Trust will be collectively responsible for ensuring that safeguarding arrangements are fully embedded within the academy’s ethos and reflected in the academy’s day to day safeguarding practices by:

 Ensuring there is an individual member of the academy governing body to take leadership responsibility for safeguarding and champion child protection issues.